 After understanding the risks of smoking for women, those interested in kicking the habit may seek counselling or medical intervention.

-To stay committed, the NHS recommends the following:
+To stay committed, you can do the following:

 - listing down the reasons for quitting